By Jim Miller

 But anyone who has had a mini-stroke is much more likely to have a full-blown stroke, which can cause long-term paralysis, impaired memory, loss of speech or vision and even death.

 A mini-stroke is caused by a temporary blockage of blood flow to the brain and can be a warning sign that a major stroke may soon be coming.
-That’s why mini-strokes need to be treated like emergencies.
+That’s why mini-strokes need to be treated like emergencies and if you are interested in learning how to identify a stroke then consider signing up for stroke education certification.

 A person is more likely to suffer a TIA or stroke if they are overweight or inactive, have high blood pressure, elevated cholesterol or diabetes.
 Other factors that boost the risks are age (over 60), smoking, heart disease, atrial fibrillation and having a family history of stroke.
 Men also have a greater risk for stroke than women, and African Americans and Hispanics are at higher risk than those of other races.